 Freddie Mac and the

-FHLBank System provide more than $6.3 trillion in funding for the U.S. mortgage markets and financial institutions.
+FHLBank System provide nearly $7.2 trillion in funding for the U.S. mortgage markets and financial institutions.

 Managing the Conservatorships of Fannie Mae and Freddie Mac